oli414/OliUI/README.md

 }
 ```
 ![](https://i.imgur.com/woYhJUV.png)

+The layouting of OliUI is reminiscent of HTML and CSS layouts where elements are created in a tree structure and are automatically positioned.
+With the padding and margin settings you can keep the right balance between UI readability and UX.
+Percentage element widths make it possible to create dynamic layouts with ease.

+Changes to the window are updated in real time whenever possible.
+But best of all, if you just need to create a GUI for your OpenRCT2 plugin then all you have to worry about is which elements you want in your GUI.

 ## Installation
 This project has two different build files.
 A demo that can be run as an OpenRCT2 plugin at `demobuild/OliUIDemo.js`.
 And an ES6 module that can be imported into your own project to use OliUI at `build/OliUI.js`.